-Robyn Dumont is a research analyst at the Muskie School of Public Service.
-In that capacity, she works across several program areas.
-As a member of the Cutler Institute’s Justice Policy Program, Ms. Dumont works on topic areas related to juvenile justice, including recidivism, disproportionate contact for youth of color, and alternatives to juvenile detention.
-As a member of the Statistical Analysis Center, Ms. Dumont has worked on a number of projects related to public safety.
-Her work on these projects often involves survey design, analysis, and report writing.
-Ms. Dumont also performs crash fatality analysis for the Bureau of Highway Safety and has worked on data audits for the Department of Public Safety’s Emergency Medical Services.
+As a member of the Justice Policy team, Ms. Dumont has worked on topic areas related to juvenile justice including recidivism for diverted, supervised, and committed youth; disproportionate contact for youth of color; and alternatives to juvenile detention.
+As a member of the SAC, she has studied the prevalence of crime victimization in Maine, examined adult detention in local jails, evaluated accessibility and fairness within Maine courts, and assessed state and local law enforcement agencies' use of data.
+Ms. Dumont has also worked on a number of projects related to public safety.
+She has analyzed data for school-based health centers, performed crash fatality analysis for the Bureau of Highway Safety, and completed data audits for the Department of Public Safety’s Emergency Medical Services.

 - Bachelor of Arts in Social & Behavioral Sciences from LAC-USM